Joseph Waksberg: U.S. Census Bureau 1940–1973

 Waksberg mainly worked on sample design issues, but his thinking was not limited to mathematical considerations.
 Depending on the application, he adapted methods to account for practicalities.
 In the early 1960s he and John Neter studied memory recall errors in a consumer survey of home repair costs.
 Although response errors in expenditure surveys were a known problem, it had not often been studied directly.
 Neter and Waksberg conducted an experiment sponsored by the United States Census Bureau to study the tendency of people to misreport the time period when expenditures occurred.
 Large expenditures, in particular, were often reported to have occurred nearer to the present than when they actually occurred, i.e., they were telescoped forward.
 Based on their findings, they were the first to propose bounded recall as a potential solution.
 In the second or later interview in a continuing survey the respondent is told the expenditures that had been reported in the previous interview then asked for the additional expenditures since then.
 The telescoping effect was later recognized in cognitive psychology as a common memory problem in the recall of past effects.
 Waksberg and Neter are credited with doing the original work on the concept of telescoping.
 Their work is also relevant to conditioning effects in panel surveys where participants' reports of their characteristics may (incorrectly) change over time, leading to biases in estimates.

 Faulty data used in designing a sample was another topic he studied.
-When he became the head statistician on the US Current Population Survey (CPS) in the early 1960’s, the area probability methods were well established.
+When he became the head statistician on the United States Current Population Survey (CPS) in the early 1960’s, the area probability methods were well established.
 But the survey had to face new problems caused by the expanding American economy.
 The migration to the suburbs from cities had begun and data from the 1960 census was becoming progressively staler.
 Maps being used for fieldwork were outdated.
 Fast-growing neighborhoods led to bad measures of size used for probability proportional to size sampling based on the last census, which, in turn, led to intolerably expensive workloads if the original sampling plan was implemented.
 Coverage errors were recognized problems for censuses and surveys on which he also led research.
 With his colleagues, Waksberg helped introduce address-list sampling as a way of reducing the number of households inadvertently omitted by field listers.

 Waksberg and colleagues measured the total variance between the sample segments and the within-segments variance for a variety of items collected by the CPS to gauge the effect of interviewers.
 Two interviewers received randomly selected assignments within a set of small geographic areas.
 The results showed large interviewer effects for many items collected in the survey.
 This research led to much of the information being collected from a sample of persons rather than the full population in order to reduce the number of interviewers.
 In the 1960 US census, data collection was conducted by mail thereby eliminating the issue of undesirable variation among interviewers.